sinablk/sinablk.github.io/_posts/2019-02-17-model-selection.markdown

 In forward stepwise selection, we first start with the *null* model $M_0$ which only contains the intercept.
 At each step, the variable that gives the greatest *additional* improvement is added to the model.
 In backward stepwise selection, we start with all predictors that fit the least squares model and iteratively remove each predictor until we arrive at the best model.

 The criteria for choosing the best model is similar to best subset selection.
 We choose a model that gives us the lowest *test* predictor error.
-RSS and $R^2$ are not suitable because, as you can see, each subset produced by stepwise selection will have different number of $P$ predictors.
+RSS and $R^2$ are not suitable because, as you can see, each subset produced by stepwise selection will have different number of $p$ predictors.
 The correct approach is to assess the fit our model using [AIC](https://www.brianomeara.info/tutorials/aic/), [BIC](https://prateekvjoshi.com/2015/06/21/what-is-bayesian-information-criterion/), [Mallow's $C_p$](https://en.wikipedia.org/wiki/Mallows%27s_Cp), or [Adjusted $R^2$](https://prateekvjoshi.com/2015/06/21/what-is-bayesian-information-criterion/).
 However, the preferred and modern approach to assess the accuracy of the model is to use cross-validated prediction error on test data.[^1]

 There are also hybrid approaches that combine two or more of the above approaches for fitting the best model.
 For example, **bidirectional stepwise selection** is a combination of forward and backward selection, where the algorithm is adding and removing variables at the same time.
 This sounds similar to best subset selection, and it is, but it has the computational efficiency of forward and backward selection algorithms.